All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 4. Curate Your Media Diet

 Unfollow accounts that trigger comparison.
-Follow people who share realistic weight loss journeys, including the messy middle parts.
+Follow people who share realistic weight loss experiences, including the messy middle parts.
 Your social media feed has a measurable impact on your body image, so treat it like a prescription and dose it carefully.

 5. Move for Joy, Not Punishment